karlzam/ringed-seal-detector/_notes/notes.md

         - Another thing that would help would be to filter out any selections that don't fit the file before you create the database.
         - Looking at your error message again, it looks like some selections fall outside the boundaries of the file.
 For example, there's one that starts at 300s and ends at 302s, but maybe that file is only 300s long?
 If all your files are the same length, it is really easy: you can just drop any selections with a start time smaller than 0 and and end time greater than the file duration.
 But if the files have different durations, you might want to be more specific and check that the selections are within the file on a file by file basis 11:12 we should add an option to do that when creating the selection tables
     - Augmentation techniques currently: making multiple spectrograms from one original one by snapping it in different locations in the frame
+- Test on entire dataset, not a subsample, for spectrogram parameter testing
 ______________________

 ## Architecture ##